rileyle/UCGretina/README.md

 ### Mode 2 Output ###

 Mode 2 output from in-beam simulations contains S800 tracking events (GEB type 9), decomposed gamma-ray events (GEB type 1), and emitted gamma-ray (GEB type 11).
 (Source simulations do not produce S800 tracking events.)
 S800 tracking events are only written for events in which gamma rays are detected.
 Emitted gamma-ray events are written for every event.
 They include the energies, emission positions, and emission directions of all gamma rays emitted in an event.
+The header includes an unsigned int with the full-energy flag in bit 0 and the pair-production flag in bit 1 (see GEB.hh).

 Energies are expressed in keV, and positions are expressed in mm.